 The Climate Station Information File provides climate station location information.
 The climate station information file is required for all crop consumptive use model runs.
 When a monthly consumptive use analysis is chosen (flag1=1 in the Model Control File, see Section 5.4), there must be a one-to-one correspondence between climate stations listed in the climate station data file (.cli) and climate station data included in the monthly temperature file (.tmp), the monthly precipitation file (.prc), and the frost date file (.fd).
-When a daily consumptive use analysis is chosen (flag1=3, 4, or 5 in the Model Control File, see Section 5.4), there must be a one-to-one correspondence between the climate stations listed in the climate station station station station station static (.fd), there must be a one-to-one correspondence between the climate stations listed in the climate station static (.fd), daily maximum temperature (.tmx), daily minimum temperature (.tmn), daily precipitation (.pdy), daily solar radiation
+When a daily consumptive use analysis is chosen (flag1=3, 4, or 5 in the Model Control File, see Section 5.4), there must be a one-to-one correspondence between the climate stations listed in the climate station data file (.cli) and the climate station data included in the frost date (.fd), daily maximum temperature (.tmx), daily minimum temperature (.tmn), daily precipitation (.pdy), daily solar radiation